swiftlang/swift/docs/IndexInvalidation.rst

 Points to consider
 ==================

-(1) Collections can have a value type or a reference type.
+(1) Collections can be implemented as value types or a reference types.

-(2) Copying a value of a value type, or copying a reference has well-defined
+(2) Copying an instance of a value type, or copying a reference has
-    semantics built into the language and is not controllable by the user code.
+    well-defined semantics built into the language and is not controllable by the user code.

     Consequence: value-typed collections in Swift have to use copy-on-write for data stored out-of-line in reference-typed buffers.